kksgandhi/personal_site/socializing.md

 -----

-From [[Dunbar'S Layers And Mmo Design-Kim|Dunbar's Layers]]:  People need constant, positive, personal interactions with others.
+From [[Dunbar's Layers And Mmo Design-Kim|Dunbar's Layers]]:  People need constant, positive, personal interactions with others.
 Second, they need to know their bond is stable, that there is mutual concern, and that this attachment will continue.